PranavMahajan25/SyncBox/README.md

 ## Directory Structure

 The SyncBox directory has the required code.
-You can ignore the SyncBox-Docs folder.
+You can ignore the SyncBox-Docs folder as this contains the documentation for each file which can be found in the [docs](https://pranavmahajan25.github.io/SyncBox/).

 ```bash
 SyncBox